angela-d/abandoned-carts-opencart/README.md

 ### Language Info ###
 The language the email is sent to the recipient in, is dependent upon the language of their 'profile' as they visited the site (which is typically the default language of the front-end of your store.)

-If you would like to contribute a new language pack, please submit as a [pull request](https://github.com/z0m8i3/abandoned-carts-opencart/pulls).
+If you would like to contribute a new language pack, please submit as a [pull request](pulls).

 Arabic language translated by [Ahmed Muhayshi](https://github.com/muhayshi)

+Brazilian Portuguese translated by [KEVAO28](https://github.com/KEVAO28)